top of page

 Taken from the sunroof while in the queue.

+Show parking was a little hectic; the struggle for space was real.
+The event space does take up several city blocks, and the show is advertised as having over 1,000 cars on display.
 I may have told one of the parking volunteers (employees?
 I'm pretty sure it's mostly volunteers, so kudos to them for that) that I was with the "group" in front of me.
-I was really just trying to avoid being parked by the porta-potties, after overhearing them discuss plans for the backed up traffic.
+I was really just trying to avoid being parked by the porta-potties, after overhearing them discussing plans for the backed up traffic.

 Eschewing both good taste and proper etiquette; instead of hitting my car with a quick detail and wipe down like the other responsible adults, we headed straight to the Meyle tent to line up for one of their sweet custom euro plates.